n8tr0nc/suprawr-dino-dash/README.md

-# 🦖 SUPRAWR Dino Dash — Gas Tracker
+# 🦖 Suprawr Dino Dash — Gas Tracker

 A lightweight Next.js dashboard that scans **$SUPRA coin transactions** for your connected Supra wallet and calculates: